timescale/docs/timescaledb/tutorials/analyze-nft-data/nft-schema-ingestion.md

 ## Ingest NFT data
 When you have your database and schema created, you can ingest some data to play with!
-You have two options to ingest NFT data for this tutorial.
-You can fetch data directly from the OpenSea API, or download sample data.
+You have two options to ingest NFT data for this tutorial:

+* Fetch data directly from the OpenSea API
+* Download sample data and import it

 ### Fetch data directly from the OpenSea API
 To ingest data from the OpenSea API, you can use the `opensea_ingest.py` script included in the starter kit repository on GitHub.
-The scripts connects to the OpenSea API `/events` endpoint, and fetches data from the specified time period (no API key required!).
+The script connects to the OpenSea API `/events` endpoint, and fetches data from the specified time period (no API key required!).